 - Visualise success: Guided imagery helps clients rehearse positive outcomes, reducing fear of triggers.

-Example: A client afraid of crowds might imagine calmly attending a gathering, reinforcing self-efficacy[5].
+Example: A client who is afraid of crowds might imagine calmly attending a gathering, reinforcing their self-efficacy.

 5. Rebuilding a Meaningful Identity